Javascript is required

 Aims

-International Journal of Computational Methods and Experimental Measurements (IJCMEM) is an international peer-reviewed open-access journal devoted to advancing the integration of computational modeling and experimental measurement in science and engineering.
+International Journal of Computational Methods and Experimental Measurements (IJCMEM) is an international peer-reviewed open-access journal devoted to advancing the integration of computational modelling and experimental measurement in science and engineering.
 The journal provides a platform for high-quality studies aimed at improving prediction accuracy, reliability, and engineering applicability through combined numerical–experimental approaches.

 IJCMEM fosters interdisciplinary research that bridges theoretical analysis, simulation techniques, experimental methodologies, and advanced data analytics.
 The journal welcomes conceptual, numerical, and laboratory-based investigations focusing on materials mechanics, dynamic loading, multiphysics coupling, fluid–structure interaction, thermal analysis, and related domains.

 Through its commitment to connecting academic innovation with practical engineering challenges, IJCMEM promotes rigorous research that enhances digital simulation capabilities, strengthens measurement fidelity, and supports informed engineering decision-making.
-The journal particularly values contributions introducing hybrid modeling strategies, validation frameworks, and instrumentation-driven advancements for improved computational–experimental synergy.
+The journal particularly values contributions introducing hybrid modelling strategies, validation frameworks, and instrumentation-driven advancements for improved computational–experimental synergy.

 Key features of IJCMEM include: